kosma/attentive/README.md

 # Attentive: AT/GSM stack in pure C

-*[NOTE: Open sourced internal company product.
-Work in progress.
-Not production/release ready yet.]*
+*[NOTE: This project is a forever work in progress.
+Your mileage may vary.]*

 ## Features